spagnuolocarmine/playground-mpi/markdowns/cap1/intro.md

 	- MPI-3.1 (Jun 2015)
 - Current: The MPI-4.0 standard is under development.

+# Book outline

+1. Introduction- A brief introduction to distributed computing using distributed memory paradigm and MPI.
+    - What is distributed computing?
+    - Take the first steps, Hello world
+    - The OpenMPI Architecture
+    - MPI Programming
+    - Chapter Questions
+2. Point-to-Point communication.
+This chapter introduces synchronous and asynchronous communications of the MPI standard.
+    - MPI Memory model
+    - Blocking Communication
+    - Communication Modes
+    - Non-Blocking Communication
+    - Chapter Questions
+3. Datatypes.
+This chapter introduces Datatypes of the MPI standard.
+    - Communicate noncontiguous data
+    - Derived Datatypes
+    - Chapter Questions
+4. Collective communications.
+This chapter introduces collective communications of the MPI standard.
+    - Collective communications Overview
+    - MPI Groups
+    - MPI Communicators
+    - Collective Communications Routines
+    - Chapter Questions
+5. Communication Topologies.
+A brief introduction to MPI topologies.
+    - MPI Process Topologies
+    - Chapter Questions
+6. HPC for all, an MPI cluster on Amazon AWS.
+This chapter introduces how to create an MPI cluster machine on Amazon AWS.
+     - MPI Amazon AWS Cluster

+# Book features and recommendations

+- All arguments are discussed and experimented during the reading by using simple examples in C.
+- By using this book you are able to learn in a more dynamic way.
+- You can change the example and integrate it with your code to directly experiment with the topic that you have studied.
+- Each example run with a fixed number of processors takes in mind this if you change the code.
+- Do (and re-do) the chapter questions.

 # Book Execution Environment

 In this book is used a Docker container that enables to execute in browser MPI program.